angular-buch/website-articles/blog/2025-12-signal-forms-part4/README.md

 The directive ensures that your Signal Forms automatically provide excellent accessibility support without requiring manual ARIA attribute management.

+You may noticed, we now used our new Directive and Component only in the main `RegistrationForm`.
+Of course we should also update our child component `IdentityForm`.

 ## Demo

 You can find a complete demo application for this blog series on GitHub and Stackblitz: